AC BTU Calculator: What Size Air Conditioner Do You Need?

 Industry Standard

-Formulas based on ASHRAE and Manual J guidelines
+Formulas based on ASHRAE Fundamentals and ACCA Manual J residential load method.

 PDF Export

-Download and share your results as professional PDFs
+Download and share your calculation results as professional PDFs for permits or contractors.

 100% Free